 HOW TO POLISH CONCH SHELLS

 Now that your conch is clean and dry, you’ll want to rub some oil back into the shell to bring out the color.
 The spine will also look dry until you polish.
 I’ve heard mineral oil and baby oil both work.
 Since I had neither around the house, I picked up a tiny bottle of J&J baby oil at the grocery store for $1.69.
-You’ll only need a small amount.
+You’ll only need a little.
 Lay a paper towel underneath while you pour a few drops of oil on each shell.
 Use a small wash cloth to rub it in.
-A little oil goes a long way… you want to cover the shell just enough to make it shine… while also lightly spreading the oil inside the conch opening.
-I let mine sit on the counter for a while before rubbing them down again with the dry cloth.
+A little goes a long way… you want to cover the shell just enough to make it shine… while also lightly spreading the oil inside the conch opening.
+I let mine sit on the counter for a while before rubbing them down with the dry cloth.

 Have any tips on polishing up conch shells?
 I’d love to hear them!
 Share in comments!